aduggin/grunt-boilerplate-with-jasmine/README.md

 Start by install node modules:
-    npm install
+`npm install`

 You can then run the following tasks:

-grunt server - Start a server and live reload and run tests when files change grunt test - Run tests in the console grunt test:browser - Run tests in a browser grunt release - Generate files, runs tests, build to dist and copy files to gh-pages branch grunt clean - Delete all generated and temporary files grunt version - Shows version number
+* `grunt server` - Start a server and run tests when files change
+* `grunt test` - Run tests in the console
+* `grunt test:browser` - Run tests in a browser
+* `grunt release` - Generate files, runs tests, build to dist and copy files to gh-pages branch
+* `grunt clean` - Delete all generated and temporary files
+* `grunt version` - Shows version number